AMKolev22/biot-site/README.md

-<p align="center">This repository contains our submission for the final 2022-2023 project - " "!</p>
+<p align="center">This repository contains our submission for the final 2022-2023 project - "Code Sprint - Robotics"!</p>